Skip to main content

 Placement Testing

-Departmental placement tests are offered through the Department of English & Foreign Languages and Mathematics.
+Departmental placement tests are offered through the Department of Language and Literature, and Mathematics.

 • In order to schedule a departmental placement test, you must contact the department directly.
 Contact information is provided below.